 During the lease term in West Springfield

-During lease, the rental property belongs to the renter we respect the tenant 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to enter a rental in West Springfield, the renter must allow us to enter the rental.
-Some good reasons to enter rental property are to:
+During tenancy, the rental home belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in West Springfield, the tenant must allow us to come into the rental property.
+Some valid reasons to go into rental property are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to coming into the rental home.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent before entering the rental.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to harass tenants in West Springfield.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a free archive for rental investors in West Springfield
+a handy reference for rental investors in West Springfield

-- Before you put a renter in your rental in West Springfield
+- Before you move a tenant into your investment in West Springfield

 - Collections and evictions